 Google admitted in May 2010 its Street View cars had mistakenly collected private information as they photographed homes and landmarks.
 Photograph: Sean Gallup/Getty Images

-Google is facing a fresh privacy blunder after it admitted it had not deleted all of the private data, including emails and passwords, it secretly collected from internet users around the UK.
+Google is facing a fresh privacy blunder after it admitted it had not deleted all of the private data, including emails and passwords, it secretly collected from

-The search giant was ordered in December 2010 to delete the private information hoovered up by its Street View cars from open Wi-Fi networks.
+The search giant was ordered in December 2010 to delete the private information hoovered up by its Street View cars from open

-But on Friday Google told the Information Commissioner's Office that human error prevented it from erasing the data, which could include the emails and passwords of millions of Britons.
+Google told the Information Commissioner's Office that human error prevented it from erasing the data, which could include the emails and passwords of millions of Britons.

 Google admitted in May 2010 its Street View cars had mistakenly collected private information as they photographed homes and landmarks around the world.